scale-docs/docs/list-your-token/index.md

 ### Perks
 - [x] Token's Logo will be added to the Swap Page for easy trading
-- [x] Addition to our official Token List.
 - [x] Access to technical assistance from our Team!

 ## Full Listing